think2times/Fastrack/Doing/ielts/One Word Diary/November.md

 ### 14th
 > Today is wonderful.
 There was first snow in this winter and I watched the lastest update of the legendary TV show <Bye Bye my lover>.

+### 15th
+> I got my salary today, that's good!

+### 16th
+> I forgot bring materials for my tutor class, however, my student didn't find that.
+I was lucky today, but I will remember this the next time.